On the Inequalities of Projected Volumes and the Constructible Region: Counterexample Construction for NC BT Inequalities

 \subsection{A Hybrid Approach}

-In fact, neither of the above methods are sufficient to disprove all NC$\setminus$BT inequalities.
-In this section, we demonstrate an application of the combination of the above approaches. \begin{example} One interesting example is the following NC inequality:
+In fact, none of above methods are sufficient to disprove all NC$\setminus$BT inequalities.
+In this section, we demonstrate an application of the combination of these approaches. \begin{example} One interesting example is the following NC inequality:

-\end{example} The example satisfies the statement of Theorem~\ref{thm:singlecover}, however, we can show it is also not correct.
+\end{example} The example satisfies the conclusion of Theorem~\ref{thm:singlecover}, however, we can show it is incorrect.
 Our counterexample utilizes a combination of skeleton and union-box methods.
 We observe that the given inequality is a combination of

-We already have a skeleton counterexample for the former.
-Our idea is to take the union of the skeleton and a disjoint box $B$ so that the values of $|T_{12}|,|T_{23}|, |T_{34}|, |T_{123}|, |T_{234}|$ remain (approximately) the same, but $|T_{1}|\cdot |T_{24}| \approx |T_{124}|.$ Since the skeleton construction allows the left hand side to be arbitrarily larger than the right hand side, we can see that Example~\ref{ex:3} is also incorrect.
+We already have a skeleton counterexample for the former inequality.
+The idea to is to construct an object $T$ that is the union of the skeleton and another box $B$ such that the values of $|T_{\{1,2\}}|,|T_{\{2,3\}}|, |T_{\{3,4\}}|, |T_{\{1,2,3\}}|, |T_{\{2,3,4\}}|$ remain (approximately) the same as that of the skeleton, while $|T_{\{1\}}|\cdot |T_{\{2,4\}}| \approx |T_{\{1,2,4\}}|$.
+Since the skeleton allows the LHS to be arbitrarily larger than the RHS in the former inequality, we can see that the inequality in Example~\ref{ex:3} is disproved by this object $T$.